 Research Subjects

-Theory of entanglement of photoelectron spin and emitted X-ray photon polarization by photoelectron and emitted X-ray photon coincidence spectroscopy (XEPECS: XES & XPS coincidence spectroscopy)
+Theory of quantum entanglement between photoelectron spin and emitted X-ray photon polarization by photoelectron and emitted X-ray photon coincidence spectroscopy (XEPECS: XES & XPS coincidence spectroscopy)

 Profile